Natural logarithm: Integral definition

 This function is a logarithm because it satisfies the fundamental multiplicative property of a logarithm:

 This can be demonstrated by splitting the integral that defines ln ab into two parts, and then making the variable substitution x = at (so dx = a dt) in the second part, as follows:

 In elementary terms, this is simply scaling by 1/a in the horizontal direction and by a in the vertical direction.
 Area does not change under this transformation, but the region between a and ab is reconfigured.
 Because the function a/(ax) is equal to the function 1/x, the resulting area is precisely ln b.

 The number e can then be defined to be the unique real number a such that ln a = 1.

-The natural logarithm also has an improper integral representation, which can be derived with Fubini's theorem as follows: